o3de/o3de.org/content/docs/userguide/terrain/water-ocean.md

 ---
-description: ' Use properties and effects to customize the default ocean that &ALY;
-  creates for your level. '
+description: ' Use properties and effects to customize the default ocean that Lumberyard creates for your level. '
 title: Setting Ocean Parameters
 ---